iamajitsingh/rest_api-sprint1group3/README.md

   <p align="center">
     Case Study solution presented by group 3 for sprint 1 as a part of Capgemini Training (Java EE with Devops and Cloud (AWS)).
     <br />
+    Employees in organization are frequently on move.
+Laptop is a device, that can be quickly carried across locations.
+Also requirements related to hardware and software keep on changing , hence frequent updates in device is required. <br/>
+	An employee has to go through the lengthy process to connect the IT support to get the request for a laptop registered, and has to frequently follow up with IT team to cross check delivery status. <br />
+	This consumes lot of time.
+Quick repair, update and tracking of delivery will ensure faster services.
+Tracking of delivery status of devices will ensure safe delivery of device across location. <br />
     <a href="https://github.com/iamajitsingh/rest_api-sprint1group3"><strong>Explore documentation »</strong></a>
     <br />
     <br />